soniyashukla17/OSI_Layer/README.md

 The **Open Systems Interconnection model (OSI model)** is a conceptual model that characterises and standardises the communication functions of a telecommunication or computing system without regard to its underlying internal structure and technology.
 Its goal is the interoperability of diverse communication systems with standard communication protocols.

-The model partitions the flow of data in a communication system into seven abstraction layers, from the physical implementation of transmitting bits across a communications medium to the highest-level representation of data of a distributed application.
-Each intermediate layer serves a class of functionality to the layer above it and is served by the layer below it.
-Classes of functionality are realized in software by standardized communication protocols.

 The **OSI model** was developed starting in the late 1970s to support the emergence of the diverse computer networking methods that were competing for application in the large national networking efforts in the world.
 In the 1980s, the model became a working product of the Open Systems Interconnection group at the International Organization for Standardization (ISO).
 While attempting to provide a comprehensive description of networking, the model failed to garner reliance by the software architects in the design of the early Internet, which is reflected in the less prescriptive Internet Protocol Suite, principally sponsored under the auspices of the Internet Engineering Task Force (IETF).

 ## History

 In the early- and mid-**1970s**, networking was largely either government-sponsored (NPL network in the UK, ARPANET in the US, CYCLADES in France) or vendor-developed with proprietary standards, such as IBM's Systems Network Architecture and Digital Equipment Corporation's DECnet.
 Public data networks were only just beginning to emerge, and these began to use the X.25 standard in the late 1970s.

-The Experimental Packet Switched System in the UK circa 1973-5 identified the need for defining higher level protocols.[1]
-The UK National Computing Centre publication 'Why Distributed Computing' which came from considerable research into future configurations for computer systems,[3] resulted in the UK presenting the case for an international standards committee to cover this area at the ISO meeting in Sydney in March 1977.

 ## Definitions